passchn/cakephp-file-pool/README.md

 … and then access the files through `$example->downloads`  after containing `Downloads.Assets` in your Controller.

+## Troubleshooting

-### Rendering the Widget
+### Widget is not rendering

 If the widget does not show up, make sure you are fetching scripts somewhere in your template:

 ```php
 <?= $this->fetch('script') ?>